princeton-nlp/Edge-Pruning/README.md

     "corrupted": "2 + 4 = <predict>6</predict>"
 }
 ```
 and calling the `src/prune/fpt2_custom.py` as in `run_scripts/custom_example.sh`.
+The clean and corrupted text must be filled into the entries `clean` and `corrupted`.
 The part meant for the model to predict must be enclosed in `<predict></predict>`.
 You can also add a `split` key in your examples with value `train`/`validation`.
 If this key is missing, the entire dataset is used for both training and validation.

 ## Bugs or Questions?